-6.10 Oral Courtroom Communication between Counsel and Judges
+6.10 Oral Communication in the Courtroom

-Each oralist may communicate with the judges, and the judges may communicate with that oralist, only during his or her allotted time.
-The judges may communicate directly with either Team's counsel table (for example, to clarify the spelling of an oralist's name or to request that a Team remain quiet during its opponent's oral presentation).
+- (a) Each oralist may communicate with the judges, and the judges may communicate with that oralist, only during their allotted time.
+The judges may, where necessary, communicate directly with an oralist, any Team Member at counsel table of either Team, and with any other person present in the courtroom to ensure the orderly conduct of the In-Person Moot (for example, to clarify the spelling of an oralist's name or to request that a person or persons remain quiet. - (b) No communication is permitted between any person other than a judge and an oralist at the podium or between any person sitting at counsel table, without permission from the President.